prakashdeep2902/node-js-important-concepts/README.md

 In summary, the `http` module is a fundamental building block for creating HTTP servers and handling HTTP requests in Node.js applications.
 It provides a straightforward API to interact with clients and servers on the web.

-# Q5) What is the path module and important functions in the path module;
+# Q5) What is the path module and its explain most important function

 The `path` module in Node.js provides utilities for working with file and directory paths.
 It helps in handling and manipulating file paths across different operating systems in a consistent manner, avoiding errors due to platform-specific path syntax (e.g., using `/` in Linux/macOS vs. `\` in Windows).